 Highway bridge failures caused by scour and stream instability account for most of the bridge failures in the United States, resulting in substantial repair and replacement costs.
 In fact, the indirect costs associated with a bridge failure have been estimated to exceed the direct cost of bridge repair by a factor of five.
 A 2014 report in the Journal of Mechanics and Geotechnical Engineering says scour of bridge foundations is the number one cause of bridge collapse in the United States, and 600 bridges have failed due to scour problems in the past 30 years.

 It’s essential to pay attention to hydraulics when designing a bridge.
 The American Association of State Highway and Transportation Officials (AASHTO) standard specifications for highway bridges include requirements to address the problem of stream stability and scour when it comes to bridge design.
 These state that hydraulic studies are a necessary part of preliminary bridge design and should include, in part, estimated scour depths at piers and abutments.

 This photo shows bridge scour increased by debris at a bridge on the Rio Grande near Bernardo, New Mexico.

 Although it’s difficult to be precise regarding the actual cost to repair damage to the nation’s highway system from problems related to bridge scour, the number is obviously large.
-Revised scour equations, developed in part by engineers at Ayres Associates, now provide improved quantitative guidance to bridge owners for risk-based and data-driven bridge foundation design and maintenance and evaluation for scour critical status in bridges on the national highway system.
+Scour equations published by the U.S. Federal Highway Administration (FHWA) provide the latest quantitative guidance to bridge owners for risk-based and data-driven bridge foundation design and maintenance and evaluation for scour critical status in bridges on the national highway system.
 The end result is more efficient use of highway resources and a reduction in costs associated with the impacts of bridge scour on highways.